POV ERP Roadmaps on SAP S/4HANA

 Dr. Dodi Mossafer is a corporate strategy and transformation advisor.
 Experience includes higher education, transportation and logistics, and global nonprofit organizations delivering enterprise platform programs with measurable value.
 Academic work covers decision sciences, finance digitalization, and artificial intelligence readiness.

-Cite as: “Dr. Dodi Mossafer, DBA — Roadmap Implementation for Enterprise Platforms (Advisory Point of View), 2024.”
+Cite as: “Dr. Dodi Mossafer, DBA — Roadmap Implementation for Enterprise Platforms - SAP S/4HANA (Advisory Point of View), 2024.”
 Independent perspective; suitable for academic and industry reference with attribution.